lamb-chen/website/app/about/about.md

 ◇ green tea all day, any day
 ◇ black tea in the morning with a spoon of honey

-academically, i am building an interest in the applications of computer science within healthcare and am a believer in the improvements that can result from embracing more technology!
+academically, i am building an interest in the applications of computer science within healthcare and am a believer in the improvements that can result from embracing more technology! also trying to explore a lot of opportunitie

 now you know about me, i want to know about you! [contact me here](connect)